 Consider having weekly or bi-weekly open houses.
 Through open houses, you can see how potential caregivers interact in a casual environment.
 Advertise these open houses in the same way you would a job ad.
 At these open houses, provide job applications, ask questions, interview, and eat food; all the while taking the time to identify your top candidates.
 This also saves your team disruptions throughout the week from other applicants.

 Studies show that interviews predict job performance; however, not all interviews are created equal.
 Carefully selected interview questions can make the difference between hiring an employee who’s rehearsed versus one who’s actually ready.
 The questions you ask in the interview are critical to getting to know if they are the right fit.
 Asking questions that require them to respond to how they would handle specific scenarios keeps them honest and thinking on their feet.
 These questions go beyond typical questions about their background and experience.

 Getting caregivers to stay past the first 90 days is difficult, but it can be done.
 Hiring caregivers who share your WHY, are passionate about elder care, and have the right qualifications will aid you in reducing caregiver turnover.
-For more tips and strategies on how to retain your caregiver past their first 90 days, register for July’s free CORE webinar with Home Care Pulse CEO Aaron Marcum, and ClearCare CEO, Geoff Nudd.
-We look forward to having you join us!
+For more tips and strategies on how to retain your caregiver past their first 90 days, watch the replay of the CORE Webinar “Why Caregivers Stay: Retaining Caregivers Beyond 90 Days” with Home Care Pulse CEO Aaron Marcum, and ClearCare CEO, Geoff Nudd.

 CEO and Founder of Home Care Pulse